Conference Sessions:

 Chaired by Bethany Windsor, Head of Skills and Generation Logistics, Logistics UK

-Day two
+Day two - Wednesday, 18 June

-10.30 - 11.30 Key findings of the Logistics Report 2025
+10.30 - 11.30 Key findings of The Logistics Report 2025

-Kevin Green, Policy and Communications Director, Logistics UK
+Kevin Green, Acting Chief Executive, Logistics UK

-12.00 - 12.45 Air freight as part of the UK logistics network
+12.00 - 12.45 Air freight as part of UK logistics network

-Discussing the potential for growing use of air freight and airports' connectivity to other modes
+Discussing the potential for growing use of air freight and airports' connectivity to other modes.

 Chaired by Alexandra Herdman, Senior Policy Manager, Logistics UK